bradford-hamilton/Ruby-On-Quails/guides/source/4_0_release_notes.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonrails.org.**
+**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON http://guides.rubyonquails.org.**

-Ruby on Rails 4.0 Release Notes
+Ruby on Quails 4.0 Release Notes
 ===============================

-Highlights in Rails 4.0:
+Highlights in Quails 4.0:

 * Ruby 2.0 preferred; 1.9.3+ required
 * Strong Parameters